Content Siloing for E-commerce: Product + Content Integration Strategy

 Case Study: 243% Conversion Increase Through Content Siloing

 Let's examine how a gourmet food brand used content siloing to transform blog traffic into product sales.
-Their comprehensive guide on date night dinners demonstrates perfect product-content integration.
+Their gourmet pasta sauce content cluster — centered on a comprehensive date night dining guide — demonstrates exactly how product-content integration works at scale.

 Before Implementation: